KatsarosG/Minesweeper-Bot/README.txt

 Also it is not sure that the program will win 100% of the time as when theres a 50/50 chance it does nothing so as not to lose.

+When you run it you will see a preview of what the computer "sees" so you can adjust the screen.

+To know that everything is going ok the preview should have the game board with red squares around ALL unknown boxes.